Coronary heart disease and pregnancy

 The main risk for women with CHD is that they'll have a heart attack during pregnancy.
 Cardiac disease is rare in pregnancy, but it is a leading cause of women dying in pregnancy.

-The risks to your baby are unknown, although some of the drugs you may be taking for your CHD or related conditions, such as diabetes or high blood pressure, may affect your baby.
+The chances of any harm to your baby are unknown, although some of the medicines you may be taking for your CHD or related conditions, such as diabetes or high blood pressure, may affect your baby.

-Women who are most at risk of CHD are those who:
+Women who have a higher chance of developing CHD are those who:

 - are overweight

-- have a family history of early CHD – if your father or brother was diagnosed with CHD before the age of 55, or your mother or sister was diagnosed before 65
+- have a family history of early CHD – if your father or brother was diagnosed with CHD before the age of 55, or your mother or sister was diagnosed before the age of 65

 - have diabetes